 Of course, this term could be used for any meal for snack.

-I announce this periodically.
+I announce this periodically to my family.

-I’ll say, “Tonight’s a YOYO night,” or I’ll say, “I have a meeting so it’s a YOYO night.”
+I’ll say, “Tonight’s a YOYO Night,” or I’ll say, “I have a meeting so it’s a YOYO Night.”

 Everyone in my family knows exactly what this means.

 It could be used at breakfast, lunch or dinner.
 And since I have older kids, it’s frequently used for snack time.

-YOYO, aka, ‘make it yourself’ gives me a break from preparing, cooking…thinking about food.
+YOYO, aka, ‘make it yourself’ gives me a break from preparing, cooking…and thinking about food.

 Don’t confuse YOYO with uninvolved feeding—or the feeding style that places very low priority on food and eating — that is not the intent at all.

 I let the kids decide what they will eat and they are in charge of preparing it (and cleaning up!).

-2. Kids Build Independence and Confidence:
+2. Kids Build Independence and Confidence